blutherRVA/HangFish/SUGGESTIONS.md

 # Suggestions

-I'm pretty impressed with what you've done here, the rest of this document will focus on how to improve it.
+I'm pretty impressed with what you've done here, this must have taken you quite a while because it took me a while to re-implement it.
+There definitely is some room for improvement though and the rest of this document will focus on explaining how to improve it.
+You seem to be at the stage where you have a pretty strong grasp on control flow and how to import modules and invoke methods, the next thing you want to focus on is not just something that works, but something that is organized.
-I'm mostly going to provide feedback on version 3 of your script since you have the most code there
+I'm mostly going to provide feedback on version 3 of your script since you have the most code there.

 ## Naming Files: use `kebab-caseed-file-names.py` to name your files